lsst-dm/dmtn-027/index.rst

 Get reviewed
 ------------

 Once Jenkins passes, including all the demos, and you've pushed your changes to all of the dependent package branches, have your ticket reviewed.
 This step should not be too difficult for the reviewer, even though many packages have changed, as the individual changes should be small.
-You can refer the reviewer to this document for them to refer to during the review (e.g. to prevent file renames and content changes being part of the same commit).
+You can point the reviewer to this document for them to refer to during the review (e.g. to check for file renames and content changes being part of the same commit).

 Post on Community and Slack
 ---------------------------